bergercookie/mendeley2calibre/README.md

   - [ ] CI
   - [ ] Version
   - [ ] Documentation
-- [ ] Rename package to something more generic mendeley_calibre_bridge
-- [ ] Implement authors read and write
-- [ ] Implement copying the mendeley tags
 - [ ] cleanup todos
-- [ ] optional argument for specifying the mendeley path as well
 - [ ] specify a stable commit in the mendeley2calibre setup.py file
 - [ ] Peek demo